Every day is the first day of the rest of our lives.

 If your goal is to achieve or maintain optimal health you will need a wellness program that will work for you.
 A plan that will help you be selective with your attention and efforts.
 Thermography Imaging is very helpful in narrowing the area of focus because it has the ability to predict the direction that the body is going.

 Are you heading for a problem down the road or do you want to know that the efforts you are making are improving your health?
-Thermography is like having a detective that can give you and your health care practitioner useful information to put together a game plan to reach your goals.
+Thermography is like having a detective that can give you and your health care practitioner useful information to put together a strategy to reach your goals.
 Taking ownership of our right to choose is imperative therefore let Thermography help guide you in your journey to “Mindful Wellness”.

 We are excited to announce that we have expanded to the Jacksonville, St. Augustine and Brunswick, Georgia areas and have now incorporated Get Thermography Now into Florida Medical Thermography.
 June Drennon, Certified Clinical Thermographer, is the owner of Florida Medical Thermography (formerly Tampa Bay Thermography, Central Florida Medical Thermography and Get Thermography Now) and provides thermography in the following locations: Altamonte Springs, Apollo Beach, Brandon, Brooksville, Clearwater, Clermont, Daytona Beach, Dunedin, Lake Mary, Lakeland, Land O’Lakes, Longwood, Jacksonville, Ocala, Palm Harbor, Pinellas Park, Port Orange, Safety Harbor, Sarasota, Sebring, Seminole, Spring Hill, St. Augustine, St. Petersburg, Tampa, Tarpon Springs, and Winter Park, Florida, and Brunswick, Georgia.